AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 For manual update, you can update this by using the  [payment](#payment-status) command.
 For automatic update, the payment status updates itself when lessons are **passed**(See [lesson](#lesson) for more details).
 Whenever a lesson is passed, it shows that a new lesson needs to be paid, so the payment status will be updated by 1.

 * If the student has paid for `10` lessons and `13` lessons have passed in total, the payment status will be `-10+13 = 3`, which means that the student has **3 outstanding lessons that need to be paid**.
-You can combine this with the [tag](#tag-) feature to also record the price of each lesson, and everything becomes easy calculation.
+You can combine this with the [tag](#tag) feature to also record the price of each lesson, and everything becomes easy calculation.

 <div markdown="span" class="alert alert-danger">

 :bulb: **Warning:**

 We do not allow the students to overpay the lesson.
 In other words, the payment status should not go below 0.
 This is because pre-payment is an unpopular option for private tutoring.
-However, recording overpayment is comming soon in future versions.
+However, recording overpayment is coming soon in future versions.

 </div>